dawelab/Breakage-Fusion-Bridge/README.md

 ###### Note: If attempting this in the future and a new W22 genome is released scaffolding on that will likely work better because c2 is derived from W22.
 When this work was done, the available W22 reference was from 2017 and contained 68,134 contigs.
 Doing this will change coordinates of breakpoints later!

 6. Command_Line_Final.sh: Commands run directly on terminal to combined the new reference and ABS to create a diploid reference and remove unplaced contigs.\
 7.  mask_telo.py: This hard masks (replace with N) all telomere repeats.
-This was used on the diploid refernece for the telomere analysis.
+This was used on the diploid reference for the telomere analysis.

 ## Dorado Scripts